-<Agent_IP_address>/agent/messages/iims/startbidding.
+<Agent_IP_address>/agent/messages/ui/startbidding.

-6.3 Cloud service APIs
+6.3 Cloud Service APIs

-Inter-factory interaction and data exchange are achieved through CXL messages exchanged between agents (via the Message Broker) or the Marketplace Management Services APIs: Agent Management API, Reputation Management API and Marketplace Configuration API.
-The Marketplace Portal builds on the full set of Marketplace Management Services.
-However, these may also be exposed for access by stakeholder systems for automation of tasks such as receiving agent credentials and configuration parameters.
+All inter-factory interaction and data exchange takes place in the cloud, through CXL messages exchanged between agents (via the Message Broker) or the Marketplace Management Services APIs: Agent Management API, Reputation Management API and Marketplace Configuration API.
+The Marketplace Portal builds on the full set of Marketplace Management Services and provides a user interface to these.
+However, the services may also be exposed for access by stakeholder systems for automation of tasks such as receiving agent credentials and configuration parameters.
 The Security Framework manages authentication, authorization and access control for the entire marketplace including cloud services and the Message Broker.